Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 Not really.
 All psilocybin mushrooms elicit the same core effects: Altered perception and visuals, emotional shifts, an altered sense of time, and the ability to look inward.
 Some people say specific species can feel more “visual” or “body heavy”—anecdotal claims that are hard to verify scientifically.

 If a specific species feels different to you over another, it’s probably due to the dosage, any additional compounds, and your set and setting, which is clinical speak for your mental state and physical setting going into the experience.
-Your set and setting play a significant role in the overall experience you have (which we’ll touch on more below).
+Your set and setting play a significant role in the overall experience you have.

 Duration

 Most psilocybin mushroom experiences last 4 to 6 hours, with the trip peaking at the one-and-a-half to two-hour mark.
 After effects may linger for several hours.
-Duration is generally similar across species, though high-potency species may feel more intense.
+Duration is generally similar across species, though high-potency species may feel more intense, and may extend the duration.

 Psilocybin remains a Schedule I controlled substance in the United States and is similarly restricted in most countries, making it illegal to possess and sell.
 However, the legal landscape is evolving: